Updated January 2023

 Class of 2002

-Major Hooker was born in 1980, in Lima, Ohio, where he graduated from Lima Senior High School in 1998.
+Lt.
+Colonel Hooker was born in 1980, in Lima, Ohio, where he graduated from Lima Senior High School in 1998.
 He graduated Summa Cum Laude and with departmental honors from Wittenberg University with a Bachelor of Arts Degree in Political Science and Sociology in 2002.
-Major Hooker earned a Masters in Social Work Degree from the University of Michigan School of Social Work in 2005 with a focus in Interpersonal Practice and Children, Youth, and Families.
+He went on to earn a Master's Degree in Social Work from the University of Michigan School of Social Work in 2005 with a focus in Interpersonal Practice and Children, Youth, and Families.
 He entered the Air Force in March 2008 after receiving a direct commission as a first lieutenant in the Biomedical Science Corps.
-He completed a nine-month social work residency program at Wright Patterson AFB.
+Lt.
+Colonel Hooker completed a nine-month social work residency program at Wright Patterson AFB.
 In 2011, he deployed to Craig Joint Theatre Hospital, Bagram Air Field, Afghanistan in support of Operation Enduring Freedom as the sole Combat Stress Clinical Social Worker and the Sexual Assault Clinician for Regional Command East and North supporting over 60,000 troops.

 Class of 1984